 The process of landing on Mars with such an advanced mission is no doubt an exciting opportunity to engage students across all aspects of STEM – and NASA wants to help teachers, educators and families bring students along for the adventure with the Mission to Mars Student Challenge.
-This challenge will lead students through designing and building a mission to Mars with a guided education plan and resources from NASA, joining in live stream Q&As with experts, and sharing student work with a worldwide audience.
-The challenge culminates on Feb.
-18, when students can land their missions along with the Perseverance Mars rover!
+This challenge will lead students through designing and building a mission to Mars with a guided education plan and resources from NASA, listening to expert talks, and sharing student work with a worldwide audience.

 Learn more about the challenge and explore additional education resources related to the Perseverance Mars rover mission at https://go.nasa.gov/mars-challenge